uwemneku/carry1st/README.md

 - All pages are statically generated
 - When uploading products, the default current is `USD` and a status of `ACTIVE` is given to the product
+- A mock api was created to upload images. it returns a default image url

 Currently there is a bug where `generateMetaData` causes the app to freeze between pages transitions when viewing a product details page for the first time.